 Once you know your business you can start promoting it!
 Which is fun!

-To really let the marketing layer work for you there are three elements once again:
+To really let the marketing layer work for you there are three elements to work on:

 Read more about marketing and how it affects business in “How Marketing affects Business“.